 Working in capital project definition and appraisal, typical challenges I pose to project teams are:

-“Can you show, now, that the specified line configuration and mode of operation will meet the required production objectives, and can you further demonstrate that this can be done robustly and consistently – dealing with foreseeable deviations the business environment may throw at us.
+“Can you show, now, that the specified line configuration and mode of operation will meet the required production objectives, and can you further demonstrate this can be done robustly and consistently – dealing with foreseeable deviations the business environment may throw at us."

 Operational space equals investing money.
 Too much cash invested, by being overly conservative with design decisions is not value adding.
 However, not having sufficient space to cope with supply deviations also risks failure to supply which destroys value, sometimes irreversibly - customers buy from elsewhere and then don’t come back.